SynixeTactical/Documents/operations/sop.md

 ### Weight

-Weight is an important factor to consider, do not bring unnecessary equipment that will slow you down, this puts your team at risk by reducing the ability to react and adapt to the changing battlefield.
+Weight is an important factor to consider, do not bring unnecessary equipment that will slow you down, this puts your element at risk by reducing the ability to react and adapt to the changing battlefield.

 ## Operation Stages